A selection of listeners’ comments from the week ending February 18th, 2017

 In fact, when one thinks about it, a lot of listeners, when they say that they do not like a character because of this reason or that, are in fact saying that they like that character, but they do not like this or that characteristic.
 For instance, Mohammad Saeed rang in from Kapisa and told us that he had been listening to Da Pulay Poray Drama ever since Kandao Village was attacked.
 He liked all the characters, but he did not like Matlab Shah, because he was always egging people on, pitting one person against another.

 Da Pulay Poray Drama in accordance with real life:

-Baryalai rang in from Charasyab district on the outskirts of Kabul.
+Baryalai rang in from the Charasyab district on the outskirts of Kabul.
 Like a lot of listeners, he would like to see the time of the drama increased.
 ‘This drama is completely connected to our real life,’ he said.
 ‘It is as if the drama is referring to our own home and village.’
-Being a kochi – nomad – himself, it was very encouraging for us to hear that he liked the role of Mero Kochai.
+Being a Kochi – nomad – himself, it was very encouraging for us to hear that he liked the role of Mero Kochi.